-As detailed in Netflix’ letter to shareholders [PDF], later this year, those grandfathered users will have a choice to make.
+As detailed in Netflix’ letter to shareholders [No Longer Available] [PDF], later this year, those grandfathered users will have a choice to make.
 They can either carry on paying $7.99-per-month but drop down to streaming in SD (Standard Definition) on just one screen, or start paying the $9.99-per-month the rest of us pay and keep streaming in HD on two screens.
 We suspect most people will take the $2 hit.

 It’s important to note that this isn’t a new price hike, although we suspect Netflix is looking into raising its prices again in the future in order to finance more original content.
 While Netflix now has more than 75 million users, and the ability to add more in 190 countries, making television shows and movies isn’t cheap, so every penny counts.